sbulen/sjrbTools/README.md

 * ***smf_innodb_converter.php*** - This tool converts your SMF forum's MySQL database engine to InnoDB.
 SMF 2.0 & 2.1.
 * ***smf_quote_link_fixer.php*** - Checks & fixes all quote links.
 May be used to correct any quote link with issues, such as a deleted originating message or an incorrect topic caused by splits/merges.
 It works for SMF2.0 & 2.1.
 * ***smf_fix_log_actions.php*** - Checks & fixes all string lengths in log_actions.
 UTF8 conversions can break string lengths in serialized strings.
 SMF2.0.
-* ***smf_remove_old_bbc.php*** - Removes old BBC.
+* ***smf_replace_old_bbc.php*** - Removes/replaces old BBC.
 Provided a regex, substitutes the first captured group for the entire match.
 Helpful when you no longer use old mods that added BBC to posts at some point.
 SMF2.0 & 2.1.

-## SMF UTF8 Utilities

-**WARNING:** These tools update your forum database.
-Use at your own risk.
-ALWAYS back up your database before use.
-ALWAYS run them in your test environment first to learn how they work & to confirm desired outcomes.

-* ***smf_fix_dbl_enc.php*** - Addresses double-encoding issues in messages.
-While addressing, checks for 4-byte UTF8 characters & converts them to htmlentities if needed.
-SMF2.0 & 2.1.
-Mysql 5.7+ only.

 ## Github utility